Bodley’s Librarian – in conversation

 LIANZA 2021 CONFERENCE MC

 We are thrilled to announce that Michele A'Court will be our LIANZA 2021 Conference MC.
-The MC role is essential to link delegates and speakers, sessions and days, to bring the themes together and engage our in-person and online conference audiences.
+The MC role is essential to link delegates and speakers, sessions and days, to bring the themes together and engage our online conference audiences.
 And we think Michele is the perfect for the job!

 Michele says, "It is hard to imagine anything better than spending a few days with library people.
 Books have always been at the core of my life, and Friday night visits to our public library with my mother, brother and grandmother were a family ritual - I can still feel the joy I felt then at knowing I could take home anything I wanted.
 (This must be how rich people feel when they walk into a car yard.)
 All these years later, my local library still feels like the heart of our community.
 I cannot wait to be with people who feel the same way."